Coopersville HS students race at Electrathon

 He’s had the wheel spinning in students’ minds with electric car racing since 1993.

 “Every kid that’s ever done this has bought in.
-As soon as they sat in the car and drove it or watched it,” said Nicholas.
+As soon as they sat in the car and drove it or watched it,” said Nicolas.

 He’s also been the biggest proponent for growing the competition.
 Specifically, the hometown race at Berlin Raceway, the Electrathon.

-Note: *Correction: A previous version of this article misspelled Nicolas’ last name.
-We regret the error, which has been fixed.